 How Cold Is Too Cold to Run?

-Hypothermia becomes a concern in negative temperatures.
+• Hypothermia becomes a concern in negative temperatures.
 Hypothermia occurs when your core temperature dips below 95 degrees.
-In frigid sub-zero temperatures, the risk of hypothermia occurs within just 30 to 60 minutes – the average amount of time you would spend on a run.
+In frigid sub-zero temperatures, the risk of hypothermia occurs within just 30 to 60 minutes — the average amount of time you would spend on a run.
 Wind chills reaching well below zero can increase the risk of hypothermia.
 The symptoms of hypothermia can range from extreme shivering and blue fingernails (in mild cases) to shallow breathing, exhaustion, confusion, loss of coordination, slurred speech, and a weak pulse.

-Frostbite poses another risk.
+• Frostbite poses another risk.
 The colder it is, the higher the risk; the risk of frostbite increases when the temperatures drop below minus 5 degrees Fahrenheit/-20 Celsius.
 Once the wind chill reaches below minus 16 degrees, frostbite on exposed skin can occur within 30 minutes.
 The colder it gets, the shorter amount of time it takes for frostbite to happen.

 What I always consider in any aspect of running are the risks versus the rewards.
 What are the risks of running outside in the extreme cold?
 Do they outweigh the benefits of a single run (or, in very bad conditions, a week of training)?

-Ultimately, you have to respect your personal comfort zone.
+So, can you run in 20 degree weather?
+Is it ok to run in 15 degree weather?
+Sure.
+But ultimately, you have to respect your personal comfort zone.
 Just because someone on Instagram ran in 10 below F temperatures doesn’t mean you have to.
 If you do not feel comfortable running outdoors in the cold, stick to the treadmill or indoor track, or cross-train instead.
 There is no shame in using the treadmill!
 And if the temperatures are so far below zero that you do not even want to leave the house, take a rest day or do an indoor workout from the warmth of home.

-Warm Up Indoors
+3. Warm Up Indoors

 You do not want to break a sweat in this warm-up since anything damp against your skin can increase the risk of hypothermia.
 The purpose of an indoor warm-up is to start sending oxygen-rich blood to your working muscles and improve your range of motion before you head into the cold.